qgis/QGIS-Documentation/docs/training_manual/processing/john_snow.rst

 .. figure:: img/john_snow/project.png

-The first thing to do is to calculting the Voronoi diagram (a.k.a.
+The first thing to do is to calculating the Voronoi diagram (a.k.a.
 Thyessen polygons) of the pumps layer, to get the influence zone of each pump.
 The *Voronoi Diagram* algorithm can be used for that.

 .. figure:: img/john_snow/voronoi.png